pchat-imm/quectel_rm510q_gl/README.md

 ## quectel_rm510q_gl
 ### current task
-[ ] use AT command to operate the quectel
+[ ] use AT command to operate the quectel with srsRAN 4G 12/01/2024
+[ ] have tried following 'analysis of realtime...' paper, but could not get responds back from AT+QNWPREFCFG command at lte_band, nr5g_band, or mode_pref.
+Also the command AT+QMBNCFG return error

 ## Table of contents
 - [setting up a data connection over QMI interface using libqmi](#setupqmi)